MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-introduction/includes/4-when-to-use-blazor.md

 - You need to fully optimize download size and load time of client-side assets.
 - You need to integrate heavily with a different frontend framework ecosystem.
-- You need to support older web browsers.
+- You need to support older web browsers that don't support the modern web platform.